By Ronnie Huss April 2026 12 min read

 If you were previously cited and now aren't, here are the most likely technical causes:

-1. Retrieval Algorithm Update
+1. Retrieval algorithm update

 Perplexity, ChatGPT Browse, and other retrieval systems update their source selection algorithms frequently.
 A change in how they weight freshness, authority, or structured data can shift citation patterns without any change on your end.

-2. Competitor Content Quality
+2. Competitor content quality

 Someone published better content on the same topic.
 If a competitor created a more comprehensive, more authoritative resource, retrieval systems may now prefer it.

-3. Authority Signal Decay
+3. Authority signal decay

 Brand authority signals are dynamic.
 If you: